php-ru/symfony-docs-ru/doctrine/pdo_session_storage.rst

 .. tip::

-    Configure the database credentials as
+    Configure the database credentials
-    :doc:`parameters defined with environment variables </configuration/external_parameters>`
-    to make your application more secure.
+    :doc:`using environment variables in the config file </configuration/environment_variables>` to make your application more secure.

 Next, tell Symfony to use your service as the session handler: